Advanced Vite Plugin Configuration

 Vite plugins operate across two execution phases: the development server (serve) and the production bundler (build).
 The apply and enforce properties dictate when and where a plugin executes relative to Vite’s core transformation chain.
 Misaligned precedence causes redundant transpilation, inflating cold-start times by 15–30% in large dependency graphs.

 enforce sorts plugins into three lanes — 'pre', undefined (normal), and 'post' — and Vite’s own plugins (alias resolution, the import-analysis transform, the esbuild loader) sit in the normal lane.
 A transform that must see raw source before Vite touches it belongs in 'pre'; a minifier or instrumentation pass that must see the final code belongs in 'post'.
-The precise resolution rules, plus how to log the real order, live in Debugging Vite Plugin Hook Order with enforce and apply.
+The precise resolution rules, plus how to log the real order, live in Debugging Vite Plugin Hook Order with enforce and apply. apply is the orthogonal control: it gates the whole plugin to one phase, while enforce orders it within a phase.

 Implementation Workflow